girlcpu/is-swift-sucky/README.md

-# is-swift-sucky
-is swift still sucky?
+# is swift still sucky?

 every once in a while i ask myself if swift tooling outside of xcode still sucks